 But being an entrepreneur is not so straightforward.
 There are many categories of business owners out there.
 Which one do you fall in?

 What type of entrepreneur are you?

-Now comes the nitty-gritty.
-The more specific types of entrepreneurs.
+Here comes the nitty-gritty.
+The most common types of entrepreneurs out there.
 Which one are you?

 This is the person who runs his business completely alone.
 They like it that way.

 Rather than depending on a support team, a solopreneur relies only on himself.
-This way they avoid the hassle of resolving conflicts among his employees or partners and generally do away with petty office politics.
+This way, they avoid the hassle of resolving conflicts among their employees or partners and generally do away with petty office politics.

 Are you a solopreneur?